TL;DR

 -

 Income Protection Insurance: This is arguably as important as PMI for a business leader.
-If burnout or a related illness leaves you unable to work for an extended period, this policy pays you a tax-free monthly income (typically 50-60% of your gross salary).
+If burnout or a related illness leaves you unable to work for an extended period, this policy pays you a potentially tax-efficient monthly income (typically 50-60% of your gross salary).
 It's the policy that pays your mortgage and bills, preserving your family's lifestyle while you recover.

 -